MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 #### Validating Viva Insights metrics

-Missing values are extremely rare in Viva Insights metrics, although there are a few scenarios where there are outliers and anomalous values.
+Missing values are rare in Viva Insights metrics, although there are a few scenarios where there are outliers and anomalous values.
 For instance:

   1. Collaboration metrics may be unusually low for some individuals or teams due to personal leave or national public holidays.
   2. Collaboration metrics may be unusually high or skewed for some individuals, as some licenses may have been assigned to non-ordinary mailboxes.
-  3. Some mailboxes may appear to be close to completely inactive, as the individual may have already left the organization.
+  3. Some mailboxes may appear to be close to inactive, as the individual may have already left the organization.

 The **vivainsights** packages provide functions for identifying metric outliers, inactive weeks, and general population holiday weeks in the data.